daattali/beautiful-jekyll/_posts/2016-03-15-genomic-data-visualization-using-python.md

 This is, at a very superficial description, an experiment aiming to amplify a specific region of the genome via sequencing in order to study a particular problem (gene expression level, SNP in cancer genome, variant calling etc ..)

-On the lab, scientists design the experiment in order to make the sequencing just in the region delimited by the two red marks shown on the figure above.
-A lot of short DNA reads are generated in this region (and many others like this one) that we call amplicons region.
+On the lab, scientists design the experiment in order to make the sequencing just in the region delimited by the two red marks as shown in the figure above.
+A lot of short DNA reads are generated in this region (and many others like this one) that we call amplicon region.

 > amplicon is the region targeted by the experiment to be amplified for a given study.
 A more specific definition from Wikipedia : "An amplicon is a piece of DNA or RNA that is the source and/or product of natural or artificial amplification or replication events.
 It can be formed using various methods including polymerase chain reactions (PCR), ligase chain reactions (LCR), or natural gene duplication."